 THE POTTERY – Christian Royal Pottery is high-fired stoneware that is handmade using slab-building techniques.
 The stoneware incorporates the natural splendor of leaves or the artistry of beautiful laces, which are shaped into flowing designs and functional forms.
 The making of stoneware involves numerous steps over several days.
 Each piece involves Christian and his assistants in a collaborative effort, following many sequential steps.
 While some of the pieces may be similar, none are identical due to the process.
 Handcrafting produces variations in size, shape, color saturation, depth of impression, and minor imperfections that give each piece part of its appeal.
 Thus, the studio adage: Stoneware With The Charm of Things Imperfect and Simple

-THE MISSION (CONTINUES) – To create stoneware with the charm of things imperfect and simple, with a beauty that appeals to the eye and evokes a sense of wonderment, prized by those who purchase it and esteemed by those to whom it is given.
+THE MISSION (CONTINUES) – To create stoneware with the charm of things imperfect and simple, with a beauty and appeal that is prized by those who purchase it and esteemed by those to whom it is given.

 PEACE OF MIND: 100% Satisfaction Guarantee